jalawson/ulinalg/README.md

 ####Differences from Numpy Arrays

-* Slices are always a view in numpy not in umatrix
+* Slices are always a view in numpy, in umatrix they are currently not a view
 * Scaler as left hand side arguement for [+,-,*,\,\\] operations are not supported in umatrix (see below) but a matrix as left hand side is.
-* Single row/col slices are 1-D arrays in numpy and  a 1xn or nx1 matrix in umatrix
+* Single row/col slices are 1-D arrays in numpy and  a 1xn (row) or nx1 (column) matrix in umatrix
-* In numpy you can make a 0-d array, ```numpy.array(2)``` a special vector that acts like a scaler.
+* numpy has a 0-d array, ```numpy.array(2)``` a special vector that acts like a scaler.
-* Doesn't support NaN, Inf, -Inf
+* umatrix doesn't support NaN, Inf, -Inf

 ####Types